Inner Child Therapy with Rowenna

 - Death, suicide or attempted in the family

-- Parents or siblings with severe mental health issues such schizophrenia, untreated personality disorders, prolonged clinical depression, extreme OCD, eating disorders etc.
+- Parents or siblings with severe or mental health issues

-- Parents using emotional manipulation, neediness, parentifying or adultifying the child (such as confiding in the child, oversharing, using the child for emotional support etc.)
+- Emotional manipulation, parentifying or adultifying the child (such as confiding in the child, oversharing, using the child for emotional support etc.)

 - Using the child to manipulate other family members or organisations